Random Acts of Flyness: Season 1 (2018)

-Season 2 (2022)
+Season 2: The Parable of the Pirate and the King (2022)

 Reception

 The series has been met with a positive response from critics since its premiere, and has gone on to win a 2018 Peabody Award.
 On the review aggregation website Rotten Tomatoes, the series holds a 100% approval rating with an average rating of 8.45 out of 10 based on 25 reviews.
 The website's critical consensus reads, "Random Acts of Flyness' poignant political poetry plays in harmony with its frenetic absurdist humor to create a singular musical television experience."
 Metacritic, which uses a weighted average, assigned the series a score of 83 out of 100 based on 7 critics, indicating "universal acclaim".

 In a positive review, The Los Angeles Times's Robert Lloyd offered the series praise saying, "Its meanings are sometimes obscure and sometimes obvious, nearly to the point of being polemical, and most often somewhere in between.
 But its surfaces are always interesting and splendidly executed.
 Even the glitches are artfully placed."
 In a similarly positive critique, The Hollywood Reporter's Robyn Bahr described the series as "a beautiful sensory overload" and commended the series visual look saying, "the protean barrage of imagery and gonzo sound design overwhelms the senses.
 Once your brain gets used to its staccato rhythm, however, you settle in for the ride.
 Although I couldn't quite process all the nuances within the moment, I still found myself nodding along (and even dancing along) all the same."
 In another favorable assessment, Variety's Caroline Framke commended the series' various segments saying, "they all reveal incisive truths about what it means to be black in America — or actually, "reveal" isn’t quite the right word, and neither is "show."
 Instead Acts of Flyness wants to make its (white) audience feel what it means to be black in America."